Skip to content

 Sources

-Pixel-based telemetry will work on standard webpages, rendered markdown documentation on package registry sites like Docker Hub, npm, and PyPi, and anywhere an image can be embedded, with a notable exception being GitHub.
-When GitHub renders markdown, it rewrites URLs from their original web address to https://camo.githubusercontent.com/, where GitHub hosts any linked images themselves.
-This prevents Scarf from providing insights to maintainers, since all that can now be detected at the original web address via the tracking pixel is undifferentiated traffic from GitHub.
+Scarf pixel tracking will work on standard web pages, rendered markdown documentation on package registry sites like Docker Hub, npm, and PyPI, and anywhere an image can be embedded, but a place with notably less visibility is GitHub.
+When GitHub renders markdown, it rewrites any image URLs from their original web address to https://camo.githubusercontent.com/$, where GitHub hosts any linked images themselves.
+This prevents Scarf from providing insights like company information to maintainers, since the end-user information is obfuscated from Scarf.